kjkvamme12/Kendall-Kvamme-/README.md

 <a href="https://www.linkedin.com/in/kendall-kvamme/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I am a recent graduate of the SANS Technology Institute, where I earned an undergraduate certificate in Applied Cybersecurity.
+Earning my certificate in Applied cybersecurity, I was given a comprehensive understanding of the critical aspects of cybersecurity, including: network defense, threat analysis, and ethical hacking.
+The four GIAC certificates I earned combines both theoretical and hands-on learning to prepare me for various roles in cybersecurity including security analysts, network administrators, and ethical hackers.
+I am excited to constantly
 With a strong passion for technology and a commitment to solving complex problems, I am eager to apply my skills and knowledge in the cybersecurity field.

 ## Objective

-My path in computer science has sparked a deep passion for cybersecurity, and I am now excited to transition into this field, with a specific goal of joining a Security Operations Center (SOC) as a Tier 1 Analyst.
+My path in computer science has sparked a deep passion for cybersecurity, and I am now excited to transition into this field, with a specific goal of joining one of the entry-level positions:
+- Security Operations Center (SOC) as a Tier 1 Analyst.
+- Cybersecurity Analyst
+- Security Analyst
+- SOC Analyst
+- Information Security Analyst
+- IT Security Analyst
+- Cyber Defense Analyst

 ## Skills